 Careers Education, Information, Advice and Guidance (CEIAG) is a vital part of education at St Aloysius' College and a comprehensive and aspirational careers programme has been formed to support each student.
 This means career related learning is provided from years 7 to 13, enabling students to work with a wide range of employers and educational establishments to prepare them for life after St Aloysius.
 By the end of their education, we aim to ensure each and every student is fully equipped with the skills and knowledge to succeed in their chosen pathway.

-We have two dedicated CEIAG staff members who work hard to secure a variety of events, visits and activities which develop students’ employability and key skills.
+We work hard to secure a variety of events, visits and activities which develop students’ employability and key skills.
 Students can also book one-to-one meetings with our Careers Guidance Manager to discuss and gain advice on their specific situations and desired pathways.

-Some of the partnerships and experiences which enhance the employability skills of our students include:
+Some of the recent partnerships and experiences which enhance the employability skills of our students include:

 - Inclusion of sixth formers on competitive access schemes such as Social Mobility Foundation, Pathways to Law and Kings College K+ Programme.

 - The opportunity to work with PhD students through The Brilliant Club Scholars Programme and complete industry specific courses with InvestIN

 - Links with and visits to top institutions such as Oxford University, Cambridge University, University of the Arts, Exeter University and City University.

-- Careers events featuring industry professionals – providing students with advice on a variety of industries and career paths, as well as on key skills such as CV writing and interview techniques.
+- Events featuring industry professionals and university representatives – providing students with advice on a variety of industries and career paths, as well as on key skills such as CV writing and interview techniques.